 Student Accommodation in Ottawa

-Ottawa is the capital city of Canada, the second-largest in the country, and the largest in Ontario province.
+Ottawa is the capital city of Canada, and it’s considered the second-largest city in the country and the largest in Ontario province.
 The French and English speaking city is home to Parliament Hill and is rich in history and charisma.
-Ottawa boasts in having magnificent Victorian architecture and displays of its history and culture.
+Ottawa boasts of having magnificent Victorian architecture and displays of its history and culture.
 It’s also renowned for its higher education system; having some of the best universities in Canada.

 Universities in Ottawa